 You can discover sand at the volleyball court, the play area, or the desert.
 Recollect that walking in sand is extremely tiring.
 When strolling outside, ensure you don’t get too drained or come close to giving up!

 These do-it-yourself plantar fasciitis exercises have helped our patients greatly.
 If you are still having trouble finding plantar fascia pain relief, you may be a good candidate for our treatments.
-To schedule an appointment with our San Francisco Chiropractor, please call 415–421–1115 or book an appointment online.
+To get to the root cause of pain and discomfort, schedule an initial consultation, including a comprehensive evaluation and first treatment.